Angie Kang

 Research & Development

 We began ideating for Camp by Walmart in March 2020, right when the pandemic hit the country.
-In just 3 months, Camp by Walmart was developed and delivered.
-With the need for families to have new content during quarantine, we worked long hours and late nights to get the project out the door.
+In just 3 months, Camp by Walmart was developed and delivered in the “new reality” of families needing new ways to entertain and educate their children at home.

-While browsing news articles, I discovered Miro.
-Miro is a virtual whiteboard where users can remotely collaborate.
-I brought the idea of using Miro to the team.
+While browsing news articles, I discovered Miro, a virtual whiteboard where users can remotely collaborate.
 In conjunction with Zoom, our team was able to work closely together.
 This process really evolved our workstream, and was the catalyst for improving collaboration company-wide.
 Eventually, we invited external teams and clients to check out our Miro boards (anyone can view them in a browser) and become involved in the development.
 It allowed us to receive feedback in real-time, which was crucial to the success of this project.

 High-Fidelity Wireframes